Road Tolls Slovenia | Driver's Guide 2026

 The following vehicles are exempt from tolls in Slovenia:

-• Emergency and escort vehicles registered in Slovenia,
+• special-rights and escort vehicles registered in Slovenia,

-• Vehicles owned by the motorway operator (DARS).
+• vehicles owned by the toll-road operator DARS.

-Electric vehicles do not receive exemptions.
+Electric vehicles do not receive general exemptions.
 However, partial refunds are possible for:

-• Disabled drivers – may pay class 2A rates for a 2B vehicle,
+• disabled drivers – they may pay the class 2A rate for a class 2B vehicle,

 Toll control in Slovenia

-The Slovenian toll network has 128 control sections.
-Compliance is checked by DARS together with state services (FURS and Police).
-Gantries using microwave technology automatically recognise OBUs and calculate charges.
+The Slovenian toll network is divided into 128 toll-control sections.
+Compliance is checked by DARS with the support of state authorities, especially the financial administration and the police.
+Control gantries using microwave technology automatically detect vehicles equipped with a DarsGO unit.

-Driving without a valid vignette or OBU can result in fines from €300 to €800, and in serious cases up to €1,200.
+Driving without a valid vignette or on-board unit may result in a fine from €300 to €800, and in more serious cases up to €1,200.

 Road tolls Slovenia | Summary

 Slovenian road tolls apply to nearly all motorways and expressways.
-E-vignettes are required for vehicles up to 3.5 tonnes, while heavier vehicles use the DarsGO system, which charges per kilometre travelled.
-Don’t forget about the additional fee for the Karavanke Tunnel, and check if your route includes toll-free sections.
+E-vignettes are required for vehicles up to 3,5 tonnes, while heavier vehicles use the DarsGO system, which charges per kilometre travelled.
+Don’t forget about the additional fee for the Karavanke Tunnel and check whether your route includes toll-free sections.

 Safe travels!